mswietochowski/mswietochowski.github.io/_posts/2016-07-31-Setting-up-jekyll-locally-with-docker.md

 ### Making that easy

 That's lengthy and I'm lazy, so I naturally want to shorten this.
-Little bit of googling more and I know I need to create a powershell function for this.
+Little bit of googling more and I know I need to create a PowerShell function for this.
 To make it available for me always I add it to my PowerShell_profile.ps1, which get's loaded every time I open console (make sure that your execution policy allows for that).
 The file is located here: